Useful External Links

 - Once you pay for a Faction, any future models for that Faction will be added to your app.

-- If you buy the "All Factions" option, you will also get full access to all future Factions too.
+- If you buy the "All Factions" option, not only do you get all the current Factions, all future Factions will be automatically added to your app too.

 This league is designed to encourage new players to begin learning the game with their chosen faction’s battle box and then expand their collection over the course of six weeks.
 The Journeyman League rewards both the player’s in-game victories and their skill with a brush.